GrahamLea/amberelectic-api-tools/README.md

 * Only NSW charges have been encoded.
 * Only public holidays in NSW from 2021-2023 have been comprehensively encoded.

-There are likely other limitations that are unknown.
+There are likely _other_ limitations that are unknown.

 Re-producing a bill requires a lot more data than what is available from the API.
-At a high level, the tariffs you want to use for each channel, the prices that make up those tariffs, and other charges specific to your state, your network, and even your site's location, all need to be available and accurate to make a good estimate.
+At a high level, the tariffs you want to use for each channel, the prices that make up those tariffs, and other charges specific to your state, your network, and even your site's location, all need to be available and relatively accurate to make a good estimate.

 So far, I've only entered this data for scenarios that I've wanted to test.
-This means if you are in NSW, on the Ausgrid network, have an IntelliHub smart meter, and are connected to the Sydney South TNI, the tool *might* produce good estimates for you.
+This means if you are in NSW, on the Ausgrid network, have an IntelliHub smart meter, and are connected to the Sydney South TNI, the tool *might* produce good estimates for you!
 If you're not part of that small niche, you will probably need to do some data acquisition and entry in order to get the tool estimating your own bills.